CavernCrawlers/CavernCrawlers.github.io/lifepaths/HeraldOfTheNamelessGods.md

 Pick one of the campaign threats and roll on the related Character History Table.

 ## Apprenticeship
 When you came of age, the Voice became clearer and began instructing you in the ways of magic.
-You become a level 1 [Spellcaster](Spellcaster.md).
+You become a level 1 [Spellcaster](classes/Spellcaster.md).
 You gain the class abilities _Exhausting Magic_, _Invocation Dice_, _Magical Focus_, _Spellcasting_ and _Sense Magic_.
-You also learn the [Beguilement](TierZeroSpells.md#beguilement) cantrip and Person [sigil](sigils.md).
+You also learn the [Beguilement](TierZeroSpells.md#beguilement) cantrip and Humanoid [sigil](sigils.md).
 The tables below will tell you your other traits and spells.

 ### What else happened to you as you came of age?